nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

   for example `[byte(1), 2, 3]` generates `new Uint8Array([1, 2, 3])`.

-## OS-specific notes
-- Support for apple silicon/M1 macs.
-- Support for 32-bit RISC-V, refs #16231.
-- The allocator for Nintendo Switch, which was nonfunctional because of breaking changes in libnx, was removed, in favour of the new `-d:nimAllocPagesViaMalloc` option.
-- Allow reading parameters when compiling for Nintendo Switch.

-- Cross compilation targetting windows was improved This now works from osx/linux:
-  `nim r -d:mingw main`
-  `--nimcache` now correctly works in a cross-compilation setting.

 ## VM and nimscript backend
 - VM now supports `addr(mystring[ind])` (index + index assignment)
 - `nimscript` now handles `except Exception as e`.